jtanniru/cs326-final-xi/docs/milestone2.md

 /user/id/classes/new which relates a given course to users courses.

-/user/id/courses/delete?cid='temp course'which deletes a given course(i.e. when the user drops the class or moves on to a new semester)
+/user/id/courses/delete?cid='temp course' which deletes a given course(i.e. when the user drops the class or moves on to a new semester)

 /user/id/courses/update?cid='temp course'&professor='temp prof'&(other info to be updated) which updates a given course(i.e. when the user changes class timings)